release-engineering/exodus-rsync/README.md

   | --compress, -z | ignored |
   | --stats | ignored |
   | --itemize-changes, -i | ignored |

+1. `--links` has the following restrictions:
+   * All links must resolve to an item included within the current publish at the time of commit.
+     (Note that multiple exodus-rsync commands can participate in a single publish, see "Publish modes".)
+   * Only a single level of link resolution is permitted.
+This restriction may be revisited in the future.

 ### Publish modes